crotwell/TauP/src/doc/sphinx/source/taup_find.rst

 results in 82 phases while :code:`--max 2` results in over 1000 phases.
 Then :code:`--max 3` results in over 13000 phases and
 :code:`--max 4` is over 150,000.
-The number of phase paths can be limited by a range of ray parameters
+The number of phase paths can be limited by a range of ray parameters or times or by disabling interactions with discontinuities in the model.

 The usage is: